Confidentiality & Medical Records

 Wherever possible we ask that you make this request at the time of booking an appointment so that arrangements can be made and your appointment is not delayed in any way.
 Where this is not possible we will endeavor to provide a formal chaperone at the time of your appointment.

-If you would like to see a copy of our full Chaperone Policy or have any questions or comments regarding this please contact the Practice Manager.
+If you would like to see a copy of our full Chaperone Policy or have any questions or comments regarding this please contact the Practice Management Team.

 Customer service form.
 We make every effort to give the best service possible to everyone who attends our practice.